Sex-positive feminism: Prostitution and sex workers

 Some sex-positive feminists believe that women and men can have positive experiences as sex workers and that where it is illegal, prostitution should be decriminalized.
 They argue that prostitution is not necessarily bad for women if prostitutes are treated with respect and if the professions within sex work are destigmatized.

-Other sex-positive feminists hold a range of views on prostitution, with widely varying views on prostitution as it relates to class, race, human trafficking, and many other issues.
-All feminists generally agree that prostitutes themselves should not be criminalized or penalized.

 Sex workers are adults who receive money (or other goods) in exchange for consensual sexual services.
 In the United States, sex work is legal.
 The sex workers' rights movement started in the 1970s, and one of the founding groups was COYOTE.
 The goal of the sex workers activist is to fight for workers by having a better work environment/ conditions, reducing negative fed back, and stopping prohibition.

 Carol Leigh is an American woman who is an artist, filmmaker, and sex worker rights activist.
-Carol Leigh was the first woman to use the term “sex worker.”
+Carol Leigh was the first woman to use the term "sex worker".
 She wanted to educate others about the understanding of sex workers as well as the rights they should have.
 In an interview, she stated how she sees her own sex work and the sex work of others as having the possibility to serve a higher, spiritual function in society.